Sudo-Ivan/gps-timesync/gps-simulator/README.md

 This program simulates a GPS device by emitting NMEA sentences ($GPRMC and $GPGGA) over a serial interface.
 It can be used to test the `gps-timesync` application without requiring a physical GPS device.

-The simulator works on both Linux and Windows.
+The simulator works on both Linux and Windows and includes features like position movement simulation and realistic satellite constellation simulation.

 ## Prerequisites